IOC admits postponing Olympics an option, but cancellation 'not on agenda' - France 24

 Almost a quarter wanted a decision no later than April 15, while 18 percent wanted an immediate decision.

-"I feel the IOC is being really, really selfish in trying to push it," US hammer thrower Gwen Berry told USA Today.
+"I feel the IOC is being really, really selfish in trying to push it," US hammer thrower Gwen Berry said.
 "And there's no need to push it."

 US swim and athletics trials to determine the nation's two largest Olympic delegations are set for June.